County Clerk

 Step 2: Collect Nomination Signatures

 Completed nomination papers must be submitted to the Milwaukee County Election Commission.
-You are encouraged to turn in your nomination papers before the deadline so that you may remedy problems, like a shortage of valid signatures, prior to the filing deadline.
+Candidates are encouraged to submit nomination papers prior to the deadline to allow for enough time to remedy potential issues, like a shortage of valid signatures, prior to the filing deadline.

 If a signer’s address is not legible or valid, or the person resides outside of the area represented by the officeholder, the signature will be disqualified.
-While it is not required, you are encouraged to collect at least 100 signatures more than the minimum requirement.
-You are also encouraged to verify the addresses included on your nomination papers on the statewide website, MyVote.wi.gov, before submitting them to the Milwaukee County Election Commission.
+While it is not required, candidates are encouraged to collect at least 100 signatures more than the minimum requirement.
+Candidates are also encouraged to verify the electors' addresses listed on their nomination papers, using Milwaukee County GIS services or MyVote.wi.gov, before submitting them to the Election Commission.
+Only eligible electors of the jurisdiction or district the candidate seeks to represent should sign the nomination papers.
+Review nomination papers prior to submission.

 Step 3: Complete the Milwaukee Ethics Board Statement of Economic Interests Filing Requirement